Logbook loans

 How do logbook loans work?

-You could potentially borrow up to £50,000 with a logbook loan from a lender such as Varooma, although as you’d expect, this will be dependent on the value of your vehicle.
-Lenders will typically let you borrow no more than 50% of its official resale value.
+You could potentially borrow up to £50,000 with a logbook loan from a lender.
+Although, as you’d expect, this will depend on your vehicle’s value.
+Lenders typically let you borrow no more than 50% of its official resale value.

-During the term of the loan, you’ll make regular repayments, each of which comprises the interest accrued so far and part of the original sum borrowed.
+During the loan term, you’ll make regular repayments, each comprising the interest accrued so far and part of the original sum borrowed.

-In rare cases, logbook loans can be issued on an “interest-only” basis – this means that during the term of the loan, you’ll only pay back the interest accrued, but at the end of the loan, your final repayment would comprise interest and the full sum originally borrowed.
+In rare cases, logbook loans can be issued on an “interest-only” basis.
+This means that during the loans’ term, you’ll only pay back the interest accrued.
+However, at the end of the loan, your final repayment would comprise interest and the full sum originally borrowed.

 Although interest-only loans typically make for smaller regular instalments, they are almost always significantly more expensive overall because they involve borrowing more for longer.

-The circumstances under which a lender will seek repossession of a vehicle will vary, but it’s advisable to check into this before agreeing to a logbook loan.
-If the lender does repossess the car, the lender will sell it in order to recoup any losses.
+The circumstances under which a lender seeks repossession of a vehicle vary, so check this before agreeing to a logbook loan.
+If the lender does repossess the car, the lender will sell it to recoup any losses.

 Are logbook loans safe?